OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/oci-vbs-02.png)

-Then in **Organization**, select the *Project* -> **VisualBuilder-Workshop-Poland** that you will use for this workshop.
+Then in **Organization**, select the *Project* -> **Workshop-VBCS-Takephoto** that you will use for this workshop.

 ![](./images/oci-vbs-03.png)

 Select *Workspaces* in the left menu to get all the workspaces in the project.
 Then select the appropiate workspace asigned to you by the trainer.
-You shoud be able to see the workspaces assigned to you (make sure **mine** is selected and not others).
+In this tutorial, you will see that the screenshots show *userXX*, but you will have to change XX with your user number.
-> Note: Unless the lab instructor explains to you differently, in theory your workspace should be something like **YourName-workspace**.
+> Note: if the trainer asign you the numbre 01 or user01, your workspace will be something like **workspace-user01**.

+All trainees will use their own git repository tied to their own workspace.

 ![](./images/oci-vbs-04.png)

-Click your Workspace and wait a couple of seconds to access it.
+Wait a couple of second to access to your workspace.
 You should see the *Welcome to your Workspace* page.

 ![](./images/oci-vbs-05.png)

-Congratulations!
-You're inside your Visual Builder Workspace!
-Now is when the fun begins!

 </details>
 </details>